 Downplay Their Mistakes

 Even if everyone around you reaches the same negative consensus that you hold about a particular person, still do not agree.
 Acknowledge the mistakes of others if you must but downplay their significance.
-Steer clear of being labelled as thinking negatively about anybody at all costs.
-Downplay the tendency for the group to burn the witch and try to ease the hatred towards those that you hate yourself.
-You must not be predictable in your hatred of others because it serves you in ways which are more bad than good.
-Keep all bridges erect by downplaying the hatred that you have for people, and pretend to give them second chances.
+Steer clear of being labelled as someone who spearheaded the conversation about another person’s shortcomings.
+Downplay the tendency for the group to burn the witch and try to ease the hatred toward those that you hate yourself.
+Ensure that you are not predictable in your hatred of others because it serves you in ways which are more bad than good.
+You’ll become easier to predict and read.
+The malicious ones around you could use simple information like that to ruin your relationships, connections, networks, and other social structures that you have in place.
+Whenever possible, keep all bridges erect by downplaying the hatred that you have for people, and (at least pretend to) give them second chances.

 Downplaying the mistakes of those that you, and others, dislike will keep your options open.
 Our “enemies” are forever shifting, and you never know if someone in the gossip circle that you find yourself within will use what you do or say against you in the future.
 You save yourself from the possibility of a leaked message making it to your “enemy” by acknowledging their side of the argument when others don’t.